-Angora Lakes Trail is a 1.2 mile moderately trafficked out and back trail located near South Lake Tahoe, CA that features a lake and is good for all skill levels.
+Angora Lakes Trail is a 1.2 mile moderately trafficked out and back trail located near South Lake Tahoe, California that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, trail running, and nature trips and is accessible from March until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Although you can drive into the lake itself, this small out-and-back hike will give you more reason to relax in the cool water of Angora Lake once you arrive.

 Scenic views every step of the way!
 A steep hike and the trail is tiny and rocks all the way.
 A different experience.

 Nice trail and our 2 and 3 yo could walk everything on their own.

 Strollers could be possible, but then they have to be stable ones with big wheels.